saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 This is not a breaking change.
 Existing setups should run unaffected.

 There would probably be several documentation pages that would need to be written or updated.
 This probably deserves its own page.
 It also relates to the renderer pages, the requisites page, and pages that talk about the highstate and state system layers.

+Using this feature in a highstate will also additionally tax a master more than the same highstate without that `delayed_render`.
+I do not expect this to be particularly substantial, but it will reduce scalability somewhat.
+As always, when a user is pushing the limits, testing should be done and design choices made to deal with any scalability issues.

 # Postscript